 …as a city, is actually very nicely situated, nestled between dramatic steep mountains and the waters of the Med.
-It is also, actually, quite big with a large Naval dockyard adding to the sprawl and our destination that lay beyond that.
+It is also, actually, quite big with a large Naval dockyard adding to the sprawl.

 The pick-up point for the Lagoon 40 was Port Pin Rolland in the Baie du Lazaret.
 Dream Charters is the name of the charter company and we hoped it would be just that…

 Simon already has a skipper’s license, however, accompanying us for the trip was Romain.
 Since a catamaran is apparently a little bit more of a challenge than a monohull he was, on behalf of the charter company, our skipper for the week.

 We all managed to get our clobber onboard and, as the sun was starting to move towards the western horizon, we headed for our first anchorage which was an hour away off the coast of Toulon at Anse de Méjean.

 Anse de Méjean